-UNP also provides the ability to group UNP ports into a single logical customer domain.
+Virtual machines bound to either a VLAN domain or a service domain run on hosts that are connected to UNP-enabled bridge or service access ports.
+UNP ports can also be grouped into a single logical customer domain.
 Once a UNP port is assigned to a specific customer domain ID, only profile classification rules associated with the same domain are applied to that port.